Midlife Crisis Watches

 What’s your most-posted brand?

-Seiko, by a significant margin.
-28 single-watch posts in the last year, followed by Omega (24), Grand Seiko (22), Credor (15), and Zenith (13).
-The brands I post most aren’t necessarily the ones that resonate most with my audience, though.
-Studio Underd0g, which I’ve only featured in 8 dedicated posts, outperforms everything else on engagement.
+Seiko, by a significant margin, followed by Omega, Grand Seiko, Credor, and Zenith.
+The brands I post most aren't necessarily the ones that resonate most with my audience, though.
+Studio Underd0g, which I've only featured in a handful of dedicated posts, outperforms everything else on engagement.
+And here's the confession my wear log forced out of me: in the first half of 2026 the brand I actually wore most was Rolex, spread across nearly a dozen pieces, and it barely appears on my feed at all.

 What countries are represented in your collection?